- 1 What are the Pros and Cons of an IVA?

 New debts won’t be included

 If you do take out any new debts during the course of your IVA, these won’t be paid off as part of the agreement.
 So, you’ll still be liable to clear these once the IVA has run its course.

 Is an IVA worth it?

 Whether an IVA is worth it or not depends on your personal situation, and it won’t be right for everyone.
-There are a number of ways an IVA can help you, just as they are numerous disadvantages of an IVA.
+There are pros and cons associated with it.
+There are a number of ways it can help you, just as they are numerous disadvantages as well.